babablacksheep/drlnd-navigation/Report.md

 Both of these modifications help stabilize the network during training.

+### Parameters
 The neural network used is a simple two-hidden layer network with ReLU activation.
 Each hidden layer has 64 units.

+Here is the description of the network

+Hidden Layer 1 - 64 units, ReLU activation
+Hidden Layer 2 - 64 units, ReLU activation

+Using 32 units in the hidden layers took substantially longer to solve the environment.
+Using 128 units took roughly the same number of episodes, and so 64 units seemed to be a good choice for the layer sizes.

+The other parameters involved were
+* Gamma (Discount Factor) which was set to 0.99 which is a good default value to use
+* The target network is updated every 4 time steps
+* The learning rate for training the neural network is set to 0.0005
+* Tau - The soft update parameter for updating the target network is set to 0.001.
+This parameter is used to linearly interpolate from the target networks current weights to the local networks factor.
+This helps the target values change smoothly over time.